 Cover Type Relevance Why It Matters Typical Limit

 Public Liability Essential Covers damage to customer vehicles and third-party injury or property damage.
-Workshops handle customer vehicles daily, where accidental damage, fire, and injury risks are constant.
-Essential for any workshop operation. $1M - $5M
+Workshops handle customer vehicles every day, creating constant exposure to accidental damage, fire, and injury risks.
+Essential for every workshop operation. $5M - $20M

-Premises & Contents Essential Covers your workshop building, fittings, and business contents against fire, storm, theft, and other insured events.
-Workshops contain flammable materials, expensive equipment, and customer vehicles - making fire risk particularly high.
+Premises & Contents Essential Covers your workshop building, fit-out, and business contents against fire, storm, theft, and other insured events.
+Workshops contain flammable materials, expensive diagnostic equipment, and multiple customer vehicles, making fire risk particularly elevated.
 Sum insured

 Disclaimer: Cover types and limits shown are general guidance based on typical auto workshop needs.
-Your specific requirements depend on your business size, services offered, premises value, and risk profile.
-Always discuss your needs with your insurer or broker.
+Your actual requirements depend on your business size, services offered, premises value, and risk profile.
+Always discuss your specific needs with your insurer or broker.

 Business Insurance Providers for Auto Mechanics